metabase/metabase/docs/questions/native-editor/writing-sql.md

 You can also [refer to models and saved questions][ref-models] in your SQL queries.

+## Use `??` instead of `?` operator

+If you're using the `?` JSON operator in PostgreSQL, use the equivalent `??` operator instead.

+This is due to limitations of JDBC that interprets a single question mark `?` as a parameter placeholder.

 ## Format SQL queries

 You can format your SQL queries by clicking on the "document" icon in the editor sidebar.